People for the Ethical Treatment of Animals (PETA)

 10) PETA hypocritically kills animals at its headquarters.

-PETA has killed more than 36,000 animals at its headquarters in Virginia since 1998.
+PETA has killed more than 47,000 animals at its headquarters in Virginia since 1998.
 PETA technically runs an “animal shelter,” though it’s more akin to a slaughterhouse.
 In some years, PETA’s kill rate has exceeded 97%.
 And according to an affidavit filed by a former employee, “We would routinely euthanize healthy puppies and kittens and other highly adoptable.”
 See more of the evidence here.

 People for the Ethical Treatment of Animals provides aid and comfort for the Earth Liberation Front (ELF) and the Animal Liberation Front (ALF).
 The two groups are responsible for more than 600 crimes since 1996, causing (by a very conservative FBI estimate) more than $43 million in damage.
 ALF’s “press office” brags that in 2002, the two groups committed “100 illegal direct actions” — like blowing up SUVs, destroying the brakes on seafood delivery trucks, and planting firebombs in restaurants.